m-daniela/chat-app/Notes/Final/thesis4.md

 # Theoretical Aspects

-In this chapter, some of the main concepts that will be used throughout the thesis are presented.
-More information is given in [Section 3][#existing-technologies].
+In this chapter, some of the main concepts that will be used throughout the thesis are briefly discussed.
+More information is given in [Chapter 3](#existing-technologies).

 ## Symmetric key encryption